Organizations, Dr. Nikka Lemons

 Workforce Development Strategy

 Comprehensive ecosystem assessments mapping gaps in workforce pipelines and developing strategies to prepare workers for automation-resistant careers.
-Worked with Historic Stop Six Initiative to identify structural barriers and build institutional pathways that connect people to economic opportunity.
+Worked with the Historic Stop Six Initiative to identify structural barriers and build institutional pathways that connect people to economic opportunity.

 Global Disruptor Preparedness

-Strategic frameworks helping institutions understand and respond to climate change, automation, hyper-urbanization, wealth inequality, and pandemic vulnerability, before these forces produce crises rather than after.
+Strategic frameworks helping institutions understand and respond to climate change, automation, hyper-urbanization, wealth inequality and pandemic vulnerability before these forces produce crises rather than after.
 Resilience is built in advance, not in recovery.

 Data Infrastructure & Decision Support

-Building systems that connect real-time, culturally-grounded data to institutional decision-making.
-Designed decision-support infrastructure that overlays demographic, land use, expenditure, and forecasted data to enable governance that reflects community reality rather than institutional assumptions.
+Building systems that connect real-time, culturally grounded data to institutional decision-making.
+Designed decision-support infrastructure that overlays demographic, land use, expenditure and forecasted data to enable governance that reflects community reality rather than institutional assumptions.

 Equitable Resilience Planning